 Misconception #1: Assuming you can live off savings until you return to work.

-Many people presume they have enough money saved that they can live for an extended period off of their savings accounts.
-In reality, most individuals underestimate the amount they need each month, so the duration of time that they can live off of this money is much shorter than the original estimate.
 According to the Life Happens Disability Survey conducted in 2012, half of all survey participants conceded that they would feel a financial crunch during the first month they were compelled to live off of their savings.
 Since disabling injuries and illnesses typically last for many months or even years, most people cannot rely on their savings to compensate for lost income.

 Misconception #2: Expecting government assistance programs to provide funds to cover lost income.